mingshuwang/mingshu-website/content/publication/enlighten-244631/index.md

   Our experiment demonstrates the effectiveness and advantages of the proposed scheme with sufficient accuracy, low cost and easy deployment on a large scale.
 The proposed scheme has potential applications for location-based services in smart cities.
-publication: '*ISPRS International Journal of Geo-Information*'
+publication: '*ISPRS International Journal of Geo-Information*, 7(5)'
 doi: 10.3390/ijgi7050180
 links:
 - name: URL